 How are my Union dues used?

-This is one of the most common questions and understandable since 1% of your pay is going to the Union.
 The last numbers available are from 2015.
 The 2016 numbers should be available after November.
 These numbers come from reports submitted to the Office of Labor Management Standards.
 Dues currently go to four main areas:

 Representation - 41.8% ($21,246)

 General Overhead - 14.77% ($7,508)